-Prof. Dr. Klaus Reygers, Prof. Dr. Johanna Stachel Physikalisches Institut, Universität Heidelberg SS 2015 about 3000 tracks of charged particles how to measure these: lecture on detectors in particle physics
+Prof. Dr. Klaus Reygers, Prof. Dr. Johanna Stachel Heidelberg University SS 2019

-To set the stage: picture of one central collision of two Pb nuclei at the LHC observed by ALICE in the central barrel
+To set the stage: picture of one central collision of two Pb nuclei at the LHC observed by ALICE in the central barrel a Quark-Gluon Plasma is Matter